Courses

 Jie Cao

-This course is designed to introduce graduate students to quantitative fish population dynamics.
-Students will learn how to use appropriate quantitative methods in analyzing data collected from fisheries, to estimate vital parameters for fisheries, to describe quantitatively the dynamics of fish populations, to quantitatively evaluate current status of a fishery and alternative management strategies through formal stock assessment process, and to understand and interpret uncertainties associated with the assessment in managing fisheries resources.
+Students will learn how to use appropriate quantitative methods to analyze data collected from fisheries to estimate vital parameters for fisheries, describe the dynamics of fish populations, evaluate the current status of a fishery and alternative management strategies through formal stock assessment process, and understand and interpret uncertainties associated with the assessment in managing fisheries resources.